RafaelSanM/portfolio_project_2/README.md

 <h2>Content</h2>

-  - All the text content is original.

- <h3>Images</h3>

- - All images were taken from Pexels.
+  - All the questions provided in the game were taken from Google.